HugoFortu/twitter-hostile-takeover/README.md

 You can now go to http://localhost:3000 and create your account.

+You can close docker-compose up with Ctrl + C

 ## **Warnings**

-Sometimes, when you run 'docker-compose up', the frontend container crash.
+Sometimes, when you run 'docker-compose up', the frontend container crash with this error :
+[nitro] [uncaughtException] Error: listen EADDRINUSE: address already in use /tmp/nitro/worker-29-1.sock

 I didn't have the time to fix it totally, but you can use next command to solve it temporarily

 ```bash